joannachang1028/JoannaChang-dataviz-portfolio/critique-by-design.md

 countries_changed = pd.DataFrame(countries_with_change)

-### **3. Focus on National Coverage Adoption**
+3. Focus on National Coverage Adoption

-Filtered to countries moving specifically to “Entire country”, summarized counts, and visualized the timing distribution.
+Filtered to countries moving specifically to "Entire country", summarized counts, and visualized the timing distribution.

 # EDA_Change_of_policy_on_HPV_schedule.ipynb (Lines 291–353)